 Instructions

-- Brown the chicken.
-Season chicken thighs generously on both sides with 1 tsp Kosher salt and ¼ tsp black pepper.
+- Brown the chicken: Season thighs with 1 tsp kosher salt and ¼ tsp black pepper.
 Heat 3 Tbsp olive oil (or butter) in a large skillet over medium-high heat.
-When hot, add half of the thighs and cook for 4 minutes per side, or until chicken easily pulls away from the pan.
-(If using skin-on thighs, make sure to cook chicken skin side down.)
-Transfer chicken to a large plate, then repeat with remaining thighs.
+Cook half the thighs 4 minutes per side, until they release easily (skin-side down if using skin-on).
+Transfer to a plate and repeat.

-- Cook the fennel and onions.
-Add the thinly sliced fennel, onion, and shallot to the skillet.
-Season with remaining 1 tsp salt and ¼ tsp pepper, stir, then add garlic, 2 Tbsp chopped oregano (or thyme), and lemon zest.
-Stir well.
-Cook for 6-8 minuted until softened, then add ½ cup chicken stock, ¼ cup heavy cream, and 2 Tbsp sherry vinegar.
-Bring to a boil.
+- Cook the vegetables: Add fennel, onion, and shallot to the skillet.
+Season with remaining salt and pepper.
+Stir in garlic, 2 Tbsp oregano (or thyme), and lemon zest.
+Cook 6–8 minutes, until softened.
+Add ½ cup chicken stock, ¼ cup heavy cream, and 2 Tbsp sherry vinegar; bring to a boil.

-- Garnish, then serve.
-Finish with a squeeze of fresh lemon juice, then serve immediately with chopped fresh parsley or chives and a pinch of flaky sea salt.
+- Finish: Add a squeeze of lemon juice and garnish with parsley or chives and flaky sea salt.
+Serve immediately.

 Nutrition